felixbade/github-telegram-notifications/README.md

 ### Why make your own?
 - [@GitHubBot](https://t.me/GitHubBot) needs unreasonable permissions
 - Ours is easier to set up in a new project – critical in small hobby projects
-- Message format is more clear and more delightfu
+- Message format is more clear and more delightful